merenlab/anvio/anvio/docs/artifacts/interactive.md

 # An overview of the display

-The interactive interface has two major areas of interaction: the space for visualization on the right, and the left panel.
-The left panel gives access to various controls to work with the data visualized, and improve the presentataion of it.
+The interactive interface has two major areas of interaction: the space for visualization on the right, and the settings panel.
+The settings panel gives access to various controls to work with the data visualized, and improve the presentataion of it.

-# The left panel
+# Settings panel

-At the bottom of the layers tab there is a section with tiny controls that are available in all tabs.
+At the bottom of the settings panel there is a section with tiny controls that are available in all tabs.
 Through these controls you can,
 - __Create or refresh__ the display when necessary using the draw button (some changes require you to do that),
 - __Zoom in, zoom out, and center__ the display.
 - __Download your display as an SVG file.__

+## Main tab
+- Display
+    - content
+- Layers
+    - content
 ## Layers tab
 Through the layers tab you can,